Distaph (Dicloxacillin Sodium)

 Storage

-Keep capsules in the original bottle until time to take them.
-Store below 25°C in a cool, dry place away from moisture, heat, and sunlight.
-Do not store in bathrooms, near sinks, in cars, or on window sills.
-Keep out of reach of children – a locked cupboard at least 1.5 meters above ground is recommended.
+Keep your capsules in the bottle until it is time to take them.
+Store below 25°C in a cool dry place away from moisture, heat or sunlight.
+Do not store in the bathroom, near a sink, in the car, or on window sills.
+Keep where young children cannot reach it – a locked cupboard at least one-and-a-half metres above the ground is recommended.

 Overdose Information

-If you think you or anyone else has taken too much Distaph, seek urgent medical attention immediately.
-Contact the Poisons Information Centre (Australia: 13 11 26), your doctor, or go to the nearest hospital Emergency Department, even if there are no signs of discomfort or poisoning.
+If you think you or anyone else has taken too much Distaph, urgent medical attention may be needed.
+Immediately phone the Poisons Information Centre (Australia telephone 13 11 26) for advice, contact your doctor, or go to the Emergency Department at your nearest hospital.
+Do this even if there are no signs of discomfort or poisoning.

 Frequently Asked Questions

-If your infection symptoms don’t improve within a few days or become worse, contact your doctor.
+If your symptoms of infection do not improve within a few days, or they become worse, tell your doctor.
 Continue taking Distaph for the full course as prescribed.

 No, take Distaph on an empty stomach, 1 to 2 hours before food.
-This helps your body absorb more of the medicine for better effectiveness.
+Taking it on an empty stomach means more of the medicine is absorbed into your body.

 No, there is no evidence that Distaph is addictive.

-Don’t stop taking Distaph even if you feel better after a few days, unless your doctor advises you to.
-Stopping too soon may mean your infection doesn’t clear completely and symptoms may return.
+Do not stop taking Distaph even if you feel better after a few days, unless advised by your doctor.
+If you stop too soon, your infection may not clear completely and your symptoms may return.

-No, never give Distaph to anyone else, even if their symptoms seem similar to yours.
-Each person needs their own prescription based on their specific condition.
+No, do not give Distaph to anyone else, even if their symptoms seem similar to yours.
+The medicine is prescribed specifically for your condition.

 Important Disclaimer